We're All Going to the World's Fair: Cast

 A number of performers appear in various real and staged YouTube videos, including Theo Anthony, Valeria Santiago, May "NyxFears" Leitz, N8 Detroit, Holly Frink, Trevor Lahey and the ASMR content creator Slight Sounds.

 Production

-Jane Schoenbrun was inspired to write the film basing it off personal experiences they'd had on the internet as a teenager in the early 2000s, particularly fanfiction sites and internet forums.
-Schoenbrun wanted to explore dysphoria in relation to the internet in how something in the online space can exist independent of physical form or constraints.
-Schoenbrun stated We're All Going to the World's Fair is intended to be the first of a what they call their Screen Trilogy which will consist of I Saw the TV Glow and an as-of-yet unnamed TV project.
+Jane Schoenbrun was inspired to write the film by their experiences as a teenager on the internet in the early 2000s, particularly on fanfiction sites and forums, and a desire to explore dysphoria and the ability to exist online "without a physical form and without a body."
+We're All Going to the World's Fair is the first of their "Screen Trilogy" that includes I Saw the TV Glow and Teenage Sex and Death at Camp Miasma.

 Release

 We're All Going to the World's Fair premiered in the Next section at the 2021 Sundance Film Festival on January 31, 2021.
 It had its Asia premiere at the 2021 Perspectives Film Festival in Singapore on October 21, 2021.